neherlab/pangraph/docs/docs/reference.md

 * `--max-alignment-attempts <MAX_ALIGNMENT_ATTEMPTS>` — For within-block alignment: number of times Nextclade will retry alignment with more relaxed results if alignment band boundaries are hit

   Default value: `4`
-* `-c`, `--circular` — Toggle if input genomes are circular
-* `-f`, `--verify` — Sanity check: after construction verifies that the original sequences can be reconstructed exactly from the resulting pangraph.
-Raises an error otherwise
-* `--no-progress-bar` — Toggle to disable progress bar.
-Notice that the progress bar is only displayed if the output is specified via the `-o` argument
-* `--guide-tree <GUIDE_TREE>` — Path to a Newick-format guide tree to use instead of the default neighbor-joining tree.

-   When provided, the tree's topology drives the bottom-up graph-merging order.
-Each input FASTA sequence must appear exactly once as a leaf (matched by sequence name), and every internal node must be strictly bifurcating.
-Branch lengths and internal labels, if present, are ignored.
-Accepts plain or compressed files (gz, bz2, xz, zst).